Multiple zeta value cycles in low weight: Algebraic cycles

-Now, let $X$ be a smooth irreducible quasi-projective variety over ${\Q}$. \begin{defn} Let $p$ and $n$ be non negative integers.
-Let $\Zc^p(X,n)$ be the free group generated closed irreducible sub-varieties of $X \times \square^n$ of codimension $p$ which intersect all faces $X \times F$ properly (where $F$ is a face of $\square^n$).
+Now, let $X$ be a smooth irreducible quasi-projective variety over ${\Q}$. \begin{defn} Let $p$ and $n$ be non-negative integers.
+Let $\Zc^p(X,n)$ be the free group generated by closed irreducible sub-varieties of $X \times \square^n$ of codimension $p$ which intersect all faces $X \times F$ properly (where $F$ is a face of $\square^n$).
 That is: